popmonkey/jres_solver/README.md

 * A **separate sheet for each team member** displaying a color-coded calendar of their duties (Driving, Spotting, Resting) in their specified local time.
 This is ideal for quick reference during the race.

 ---
+## Troubleshooting

+If `solver.py` fails to find an optimal solution, it's typically for one of two reasons: the solver ran out of time, or the problem is impossible to solve with the given constraints.

+### Solver Timeout
+By default, the solver is given **30 seconds** to find a solution.
+For complex schedules with many drivers and constraints, this may not be enough time.
+The time required also depends heavily on the speed of your computer—a modern M2 MacBook will solve much faster than a Raspberry Pi.

+* **Solution:** Increase the timeout using the `--time-limit` argument.
+    ```bash
+    python solver.py test_data/24hr.json --time-limit 120
+    ```

+### Overly Constrained Problem
+If increasing the timeout doesn't help, it's likely that your parameters have created a problem with no possible solution.
+The more restrictive your constraints, the harder the problem is to solve.

+Here are the factors most likely to make a solution difficult or impossible, from most to least impactful:

+1.  **`minimumRestHours`**: This is a very strong constraint.
+Requesting long, mandatory rest periods for multiple team members severely limits scheduling flexibility.
+2.  **`availability`**: Having too many team members marked as `Unavailable` for overlapping periods can make it impossible to cover all the stints.
+3.  **Small Team Size**: The fewer people available to drive or spot, the fewer options the solver has.
+4.  **`integrated` Spotter Mode**: Requiring a driver *and* a spotter for every single stint is much more restrictive than only scheduling drivers.
+5.  **Low `preferredStints` Values**: If all team members can only do one stint at a time, it can conflict with mandatory rest periods.

+**How to Relax Constraints:**
+If you suspect the problem is too constrained, try relaxing the parameters in this order:
+* First, try adding the `--allow-no-spotter` flag if you are using `integrated` or `sequential` spotter mode.
+* Reduce the `minimumRestHours` value for one or more team members.
+* Review the `availability` object.
+Can any `Unavailable` block be removed?
+* Increase the `preferredStints` value for one or more team members.

+---
 ## How It Works

 This tool leverages the power of mathematical optimization to solve the complex problem of race scheduling.